Pupil and Family Support

 Half term 5: 46 sessions of absence

-Pupils with poor attendance may be referred to the PAST team.
+Pupils with poor attendance may be referred to the LCC Attendance Team.

-PAST workers work directly with pupils and families to support schools in improving the attendance of individual pupils, when existing school strategies have failed to make an improvement.
+The Attendance Team work directly with schools in improving the attendance of individual pupils, when existing school strategies have failed to make an improvement.

 Penalty Notices

-Penalty notices are fines that can be issued to parents by the Local Authority for their child’s irregular school attendance.
-The notice will state the fine payable and the timescales for doing so (if paid within 21 days £60/ £120 if paid within 28 days).
+Penalty notices are fines that are issued to parents by the Local Authority for their child’s irregular school attendance.
+The notice will state the fine payable and the timescales for doing so.
+If paid within 21 days it will be charged at a rate of £160 per parent per child.
+This can be paid at £80 if paid within 21 days.
 All payments are made to the Local Authority.

 How do I apply for free school meals?